 - Changes to the documentation that are necessary because of changes to the software.

-- Changes to documentation that the customer requests after the customer approves a deliverable item (see clause 5).
+- Changes to documentation that the customer requests after the customer approves a supplied item (refer to clause 5).

 - If TechScribe thinks that the documentation will not be completed on time, TechScribe will tell the customer as quickly as possible.